bigchaindb/bigchaindb/docs/server/source/production-deployment-template-tendermint/architecture.rst

 -------------------

 We use MongoDB as the backend database for BigchainDB.
-In a multi-node deployment, MongoDB members communicate with each other via the public port exposed by the NGINX Service.

 We achieve security by avoiding DoS attacks at the NGINX proxy layer and by ensuring that MongoDB has TLS enabled for all its connections.